Are Guests allowed to bring alcoholic beverages on board the ship?

 Guests wishing to consume wine or champagne that they have brought on board in one of the dining rooms will be charged a corking fee of $25.00 per bottle.

-- Guest MUST retrieve any stored alcohol at the end of the cruise.
-Items not retrieved will be destroyed and no compensation will be offered.
+- Guests MUST retrieve stored alcohol at the end of the cruise.
+Items not retrieved will be discarded and no compensation will be offered.

 - Alcohol brought on board may not be consumed in any lounge or public area.